 - Preheat the oven to 350℉/176℃.
 For easy removal of the bars, place parchment paper on the bottom and 2 sides of the pan.
 Gently grease the other two sides and then set aside.

-- In a large bowl, add cold butter, flour, powdered sugar, and baking powder.
-Mix together to combine using a fork or your hands, until big and small crumbs form.
+- In a large bowl, add cold shredded butter, flour, powdered sugar, and baking powder.
+Mix together to combine using a fork or your hands, until small crumbs form.
 Set aside 2 cups of the base for the topping.3 cups all-purpose flour, 1/2 tsp baking powder, 2/3 cups powdered sugar, 1 1/4 cups cold butter

 - Chop the rhubarb into 1/2" pieces.
 Set aside 1/2 cup of rhubarb for later.
 With the remaining rhubarb in the bowl, add white sugar, cornstarch, and strawberry jello.
-Mix together.4 1/2 cups rhubarb, 1/4 cup white sugar, 5 tbsp water, 2 tbsp cornstarch, 1 tbsp strawberry jello*
+Mix together.4 cups rhubarb, 1/4 cup white sugar, 5 tbsp water, 2 tbsp cornstarch, 1 tbsp strawberry jello*

 - Over low-to-medium heat add the water and allow it to heat up for 2-3 minutes.
 Then add in the rhubarb mixture.
 Stir constantly for 7-10 minutes until a thick filling has formed.
 Remove from heat and transfer into a hot-safe container.
 Stir in the remaining 1/2 cup of fresh rhubarb that you set aside earlier.
+Allow to cool as you wait for the base to finish baking.

 - Once the base has been baked, remove from the oven and pour the rhubarb filling evenly on top, leaving about a 1 cm border from the edge.
 Then sprinkle the remaining crumb over top evenly.

-- Place the bars back into the oven and bake for 20-30 minutes.
-Mine took 25 minutes exactly.
+- Place the bars back into the oven and bake for 30-40 minutes.
+Mine took 32 minutes exactly.
 The bars are ready when the top is a light brown and the rhubarb jam is not sticky when you lightly touch it with your fingers.

 - Allow the rhubarb crumb bars to cool completely before slicing.
 If you slice them warm, they will fall apart.
 You can speed this up by placing it in the refrigerator.
 Once cooled, slice and enjoy!